co-operating-systems/PhD/UseCases/Foaf.md

 We here have
 1. a rule with a local definition that is not in the same file
 2. a class that groups individuals up to three levels of indirection which is not something the web server Guard should be trying to keep real-time track of as that could easily be a class containing `300*300*300 = 9 million` individuals.
-3. we can easily see that these rules could use arbitrary owl concepts, which means that the client needs to be able to reason with arbitrary owl concepts, produce such proofs, and the server needs to be able to verify them.
+3. We can easily see that these rules could use arbitrary owl concepts, which means that the client needs to be able to reason with arbitrary owl concepts, produce such proofs, and the server needs to be able to verify them.

 So we have a pretty hefty problem to solve.